Stop Doing These 5 Things and Start Writing

 Got Writer’s Block?
-Welcome to our world!
+Welcome to the real world!
 It happens to every writer, even best-selling authors.
-There are days when words don’t come, but other times, you can’t type fast enough to get your thoughts out!
-Writer’s Block can bring your writing to a screeching halt.
-Below are five roadblocks that typically halt any writing activity, and more importantly, some tips on how to avoid them!
+There are days when words don’t come, and you sit there staring at your computer screen.
+But at other times, you can’t type fast enough to get your thoughts out!
+It’s a mystery that can be frustrating and puzzling, especially when writer’s block can bring your writing to a screeching halt.
+Several roadblocks typically halt any writing activity but knowing what to do can help you avoid them.

 #1 Just Write

 When (not IF) Writer’s Block happens, give yourself a break.
 Instead of toiling away on the next Great American Novel, work on your grocery list, a list of tasks, your journal, a poem.
 Anything.
 Eventually, you will get an idea or inspiration to get you back on track with your memoir, novel, true-life crime story, or something else.
 Here’s another tip: If you’re stuck writing the beginning of an article or paper, try working on the conclusion first and working backward.